developertfginfotech-eng/zeron-website/replit.md

 # Overview

 Zaron is a real estate investment platform designed for the Saudi Arabian market, featuring both an admin web panel and mobile application.
 The platform facilitates property investment management, KYC verification processes, and portfolio tracking.
-Built as a demo version, it uses mock data flows without external payment or banking integrations, supporting both Arabic (RTL) and English languages.
+Built as a demo version, it uses mock data flows without external payment or banking integrations.
+The mobile app now features comprehensive multi-language support with English (default), Arabic (RTL), and Hindi languages, along with enhanced interactivity and modern mobile UI/UX.

 # User Preferences